 Intimate Wedding versus Elopement Photography

 The good news is that when it comes to celebrating your love, there are a variety of options.
 Once you choose either to elope or to have a smaller, intimate wedding, planning for your ceremony photography is important.
 As a wedding photographer based in Knoxville, Tennessee, I’m honored to capture your special day.
 Here are three key and helpful factors to keep in mind when it comes to my services and your ceremony:

-Pricing — Elopements involve less time to photograph and due to the nature of the ceremony, result in more portrait style photography.
-Most of our elopements are based off 3 hours of photography for $1000.
+Pricing $1800 — Elopements involve less time to photograph and due to the nature of the ceremony, result in more portrait-style photography.
+Most of our elopements are based on 3 hours of photography for $1800.

-Availability — My availability for elopements is limited to Monday-Thursday.
-If you decide that sealing your love just can’t wait, chances are the day of the week won’t matter—just give me a heads-up as to your plans.
-I consider myself a spontaneous person, however, as much notice as possible helps me to pack my best equipment and to arrange my schedule.
+Availability (Mon-Thurs) — My availability for elopements is limited to Monday-Thursday.
+If you decide that sealing your love just can’t wait, chances are the day of the week won’t matter.
+Just give me a heads-up as to your plans.
+I consider myself a spontaneous person!
+However, as much notice as possible helps me to pack my best equipment and to arrange my schedule.

-Guest List — If there are more guests, the ceremony is usually longer, and there is often some type of reception.
-My pricing is based on these factors, all of which include the size, scope, of the type of ceremony.
-Our elopements require a 10 person maximum guest limit.
+Guest List (Under 10) — If there are more guests, the ceremony is usually longer, and there is often some type of reception.
+My pricing is based on these factors, all of which include the size, scope, and type of ceremony.
+Our elopements require a 10-person maximum guest limit.